jibrelnetwork/ethereum-qr-code/README.md

 **`.toAddressString(config)`**

-Just an encoder to translate your data into a string.
+An encoder to translate your data into a string.
 Use if you want to generate a string.

 Example: